 From Butterworth you can then take a KTM Komuter Train to Alor Setar or Arau.

-The cheapest option is to go to Alor Setar Train Station as you can then take a cheap local bus to the ferry terminal at Kuala Kedah.
+A cheap option is to go to Alor Setar Train Station, then you can take a cheap local bus to the ferry terminal at Kuala Kedah.

 Boats from Kuala Kedah depart every hour or two during the day.

-For a slightly shorter ferry trip, you can stay on the train and get off in Arau.
+For a slightly shorter ferry trip, you can stay on the train for a while longer and get off in Arau.

 From Arau Train Station, you will have to take a taxi or bus via Kangar to the ferry terminal at Kuala Perlis.